sandyconman/ShopBridgeApp/README.md

 * Repository pattern
 * Global Exception Handling (In Startup class)
 * CodeFirst technique of EF

+<b>Note: This application is created on Visual Studio Code text editor using dotnet and angular CLI.
+There is no .sln file.
+Project can be viewed on VS Code.
+Please follow instructions in [Getting Started](#getting-started) to run the app.</b>

 Of Course, a project is never ever complete.
 There are always ways to improvement.
 This is the first thing we understand by AGILE approach.
 However.
 I tried to do everything mentioned in the requirements given.
 I apologize if I missed something.